BELLINGHAM RIOT OF 1907 AND

 ARCH OF HEALING AND RECONCILIATION

-This gathering reflects on legacies of exclusion and injustice—from the 1882 Chinese Exclusion Act, to the 1907 expulsion of South Asian laborers in Bellingham, to the incarceration of Japanese Americans during World War II.
+This gathering reflected on key periods of exclusion and injustice in American history — from the 1882 Chinese Exclusion Act, to the 1907 expulsion of South Asian laborers in Bellingham, to the incarceration of Japanese Americans during World War II.

-In September 1907, a white mob in Bellingham violently targeted South Asian immigrants—primarily Sikh laborers from Punjab—who had been recruited to work in the region’s lumber mills.
-Hundreds were beaten, robbed, and forced from their homes, then confined in the city jail under the guise of “protection.”
-Within days, nearly the entire South Asian community was driven out of Bellingham, many leaving the region altogether.
-This expulsion was part of a broader wave of anti-Asian violence on the West Coast, rooted in Chinese Exclusion laws and foreshadowing Japanese American incarceration during WWII.
+In September 1907, a white mob in Bellingham violently targeted South Asian immigrants, primarily Sikh laborers from Punjab recruited to work in the region's lumber mills.
+Hundreds were beaten, robbed, and forced from their homes, then confined in the city jail under the pretense of "protection."
+Within days, nearly the entire South Asian community had been driven out of Bellingham, with many leaving the region altogether.
+This expulsion was part of a broader wave of anti-Asian violence on the West Coast, rooted in the legacy of Chinese Exclusion laws and foreshadowing the Japanese American incarceration of World War II.

-At this year’s commemoration, APIAHiP will highlight the work of Digital Humanities Intern Avneet Dhaliwal, in partnership with the Sikh American History Project and the Whatcom County Sikh community, with participation from County Executive Satpal Sidhu.
-The program will feature history-sharing, community reflections, and the presentation of a new interpretive marker at the Arch of Healing and Reconciliation, connecting visitors on-site with online materials.
+During the 2025 commemoration, APIAHiP highlighted the work of Digital Humanities Intern Avneet Dhaliwal, who created a pamphlet documenting the events of the Bellingham Riot.
+Developed in partnership with the Sikh American History Project and the Whatcom County Sikh community — with participation from County Executive Satpal Sidhu — the program featured history-sharing, community reflections, and the unveiling of a new interpretive marker at the Arch of Healing and Reconciliation, connecting on-site visitors with a broader collection of online materials.

 Explore the event pamphlet below, prepared by our Digital Humanities Intern, Avneet Dhaliwal.